Ready to create more pipeline?

 How you can respond:

 "Definitely understand - businesses today have to focus on the most valuable levers and opportunities.
-Out of curiousity, what problems or solutions are you focused on right now?"
+Out of curiosity, what problems or solutions are you focused on right now?"

 In a world that moves faster every day, people being busy shouldn’t surprise you.

-Once the follow-up meeting arrives, make sure you are well-prepared and ready to address needs and concerns.
+Once the follow-up meeting arrives, make sure your team is well-prepared and ready to address their specific needs and concerns.

 How you can respond:

-Whie we all hope we're dialing a decision-maker, this isn't always the case.
-You might think someone has authority such as having a lofty title - but titles can be ...very confusing in today's day and age!
-We know 25 year olds who have VP titles but no decision-making authority!?
+While we all hope we're dialing a decision-maker, this isn't always the case.
+You might think someone has authority such as having a lofty title - but titles can be ...very confusing in today's day and age.
+We know 25 year olds who have VP titles but no decision-making authority!

-Next time you encounter this objection, kindly ask the prospect who the decision-maker is.
+Next time you encounter this objection, kindly ask the prospect who the decision-maker is and if they can make an introduction.

-They may or may not give you a name - but with a great contact database like LeadIQ, you can easily find their contact info and reach out to them directly!
-We wouldn't be good marketers and sales people if we didn't pitch our platform!
-But this truly is so much better asking the prospect to have them connect you with the decision-maker themselves!
-Why rely on someone else when you can make this connection happen yourself!
+They may or may not give you a name - but with a great contact database like LeadIQ, you can easily find their contact info and reach out to them directly.

 How you can respond: